-Fisheries Dependent Investigations collects, processes, and manages operational, biological and economic data from state and federal commercial fisheries.
+Fisheries Dependent Investigations (FDI) collects, processes, and manages operational, biological, and economic data from state and Federal commercial fisheries.
 This fisheries-dependent data is collected at-sea and shore-side and is used to document fishery performance, supplement and enhance stock assessments, and support fisheries management.
-Data collected also strengthen MarineFisheries participation on, and contributions to, the fishery management councils, such as: New England Fisheries Management Council (NEFMC), Atlantic States Marine Fisheries Council, and Massachusetts Fishery Advisory Council.
-The Program enjoys close ties to the federal sea-sampling program, and by maintaining similar sampling protocols, the state data can be incorporated into federal databases for analyses.
+Data collected also strengthen MarineFisheries participation on, and contributions to, the fishery management councils, such as: New England Fisheries Management Council (NEFMC), Atlantic States Marine Fisheries Commission (ASMFC), and Massachusetts Fishery Advisory Council.
+The Program enjoys close ties to the NOAA Northeast Fisheries Observer Program (NEFOP), and by maintaining similar sampling protocols, the state data can be incorporated into Federal databases for analyses.
 FDI also fills data requests to support ongoing and future fisheries research.